Fabita98/DrunkStride/README.md

         }
         ```

-    - `SetCirclePosition()`: this is the most important method of the script because it is responsible for the computation of the new circle center position.
+    - `SetCirclePosition()`: this is the most important method of the script because it is responsible for the the new circle computation.
         It uses local variables to check if the maximum number of attempts to compute the new circle center is reached and to temporarily store the radius and the center
         that will be eventually confirmed as definitive at the end of the loop, inserted in a `try-catch` statement to handle undesired behaviours.